evolgeniusteam/HUST_bioinfo/db_cross_linking.md

 then it can be displayed as one of the following ways:
 * external link:
 ![](/images/02_display_1.png)
+see here for example: https://gmrepo.humangut.info/phenotypes/D001714/33039.
 * popup panel:
 ![](/images/03_display_2.png)
+see here for example: https://gmrepo.humangut.info/phenotypes/D001714.

 Of course there can be two or more external links associated with a keyword, e.g.:
 ![](/images/04_display_3.png)